 Waffles are a popular dessert in Korea.
 There are plenty of options and ways to eat it.
 You can get it plain, just filled with buttercream and honey or ice cream.This is my favorite Korean street food and what you need to eat in Myeongdong or at least try once while in Seoul.

 Strawberries on a stick

-Now, I am not sure or remember if I saw these in Myeongdong specifically, but they are popular all over Seoul especially in the Hongdae area.
+Most people will tell you that strawberries on a stick are what you need to eat in Myeongdong.
+These Korean street food treats are popular all over Seoul and especially in the Hongdae area.
 These are strawberries on a stick covered in a sugar glaze that is crunchy.
 You need to be careful since the melted sugar hardens it can feel like chewing glass sometimes.
 The best ones are the ones that are not too thick.
 This stuff tastes delicious but will definitely get stuck in your teeth.

-This is a street food you should definitely check out in Myeongdong.
+You came to this page trying to figure out what eat in Myeongdong, well this is a street food is one you should definitely check out.
 Even if you aren’t interested in eating it, it is very interesting to see how it is made.
 You will find a few of them speaking in English and explaining how to make this sweet treat.
 It’s very interesting and I actually find it pretty good.
 It’s soft and chewy and often filled with nuts and known as the hand stretched cotton candy.

 There you have it, some of Myeongdong’s popular street food in Korea.
 What were some of your favorites?
 Have you experienced any of these?